Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 If you want something more challenging than an apple, then try painting peppers.
 Their shapes are more varied, making them more difficult to draw or paint.

-If you want to challenge yourself by painting a large quantity of small subjects, then try painting a basket of cherries.
+If you want to challenge yourself by painting a large number of small subjects, then try painting a basket of cherries.

 A fish tank, either empty or full, can make for an interesting composition.
 You do not need to include the fish in your artwork.